snimu/blog/contents/infinite-tool-use/article.md

 And the potential issue of going off-course if solved by simply refreshing the model's memory about fine-grained details (specific sections, sentences, words, what the goal of the whole process is, ...) through tool-use.

-To be clear, this wouldn't prevent the model from generating easy answers in forward-only mode, by doing the equivalent of typing out a quick response and immediately clicking "send".
+To be clear, this wouldn't prevent the model from generating easy answers in forward-only mode.
+If the LLM wants to directly answer a user without going through an editing process, they can do the equivalent of typing out a quick response and immediately clicking "send" within the tool.

 ### 3D Generation